CloudVE/helm-ci/README.md

-# CloudVE CI scripts
+# Helm Packaging Action

-Automatically packages and pushes chart on pull request
+Automatically bumps version, packages, and pushes chart to remote repository on pull request

 ## How to use